casefabric/guide/docs/api/overview.md

 This section gives a brief overview of the CaseFabric Engine APIs.

 The API can be used to embed the CaseFabric Engine into the setup of your solution.
-The user interfaces that come with CaseFabric, like the Generic UI and the CaseFabric IDE also use these APIs.
+The user interfaces that come with CaseFabric, like the Generic UI and the CaseFabric Designer also use these APIs.

 ## Categorization
 The APIs broadly consist of the following categories.
 The majority of the APIs in use is for handling cases and tasks.